Skip to Main Content

 Using internal truncation can increase your search results to include different forms and spellings of the same word.

-Trying to truncate a word too early can retrieve many unrelated and unwanted results.
+Trying to truncate a word with too few letters can retrieve many unrelated and unwanted results.

 For example, when trying to search for topics related to “politics” think carefully about where to truncate your search term.